rthr-rllr/SoftwareEngineeringPrep/topics/complexity.md

 ## All Operations in `Python`

-- see one table relating all operations per data structure [here](https://wiki.python.org/moin/TimeComplexity).
+- see all tables relating all operations for `Python` data structures [here](https://wiki.python.org/moin/TimeComplexity).